jeremywinter/get-column-index-js/README.md

 # get-column-index-js
-google spread sheet function to get the index of any column
+google spreadsheet function to get the index of any column. you can replace "A1" with the cell reference you want to get the column index for.